Victims of opioid crisis confront owners of OxyContin maker Purdue Pharma - KTVZ

 “No matter how much money you pay in a settlement or how many millions your family has spent on their reputation, the legacy of the Sackler family can never be changed.
 You will be remembered as what you are for destroying generations of promise.”

+Members of the Sackler families were required to attend the virtual hearing.
+They were not allowed to respond when sometimes angry and tearful families spoke of shattered lives, suicides, careers lost, and the haunting cry of a newborn in withdrawal.

+When the hearing started Thursday morning, the judge affirmed that David Sackler and Theresa Sackler were on the video conference, with Richard Sackler on the phone and watching the video.

-The new agreement, reached earlier this month after eight states and the District of Columbia appealed a previous deal, does not provide protection to the Sackler families from any future liability relating to the opioid crisis.
+The new agreement, reached earlier this month after eight states and the District of Columbia appealed a previous deal, does not provide protection to the Sackler families from any criminal liability.

 “No settlement will ever come close to addressing the magnitude of suffering and harm caused by Purdue and the Sackler family,” Connecticut Attorney General William Tong said in a statement Wednesday.

-Note: CLARIFICATION: This story has been updated to make clear that Sackler family members could still be subject to criminal liability.